-- 'none of the above' is a catch all for other sectors and includes a range of businesses such as mobile food/maintenance/beauty and crafts/upholstery/cabinet maker/musicians/dog grooming/sports/media/graphic/landscape - 6.8 The Councils organisational operating model, coupled with the staff behavioural framework has again proven highly effective in delivering this new work in a timely manner. - 6.9 The additional resource required to deliver the work was recognised by the Government and a new burdens, un-ringfenced grant payment of £170,000 was received in recognition of the administrative cost. - 6.10 Managers have been able to flex and move resources around the organisation to deal with this new demand; a clear benefit of our flexible operating model.
+- 6.8 The Council's organisational operating model, coupled with the staff behavioural framework has again proven highly effective in delivering this new work in a timely manner. - 6.9 The additional resource required to deliver the work was recognised by the Government and a new burdens, un-ringfenced grant payment of £130,000 was received in recognition of the administrative cost. - 6.10 Managers have been able to flex and move resources around the organisation to deal with this new demand; a clear benefit of our flexible operating model.
 As a result, this grant payment may well be available to help reduce part of the overall budget deficit arising from the pandemic as a whole. - 6.11 In addition, the business grants regime has created an additional increase in the workload around general business rates work with more businesses, changes in uses and names being reported to us.
-We continue to resource this area as we are keen to ensure that the collection fund and the collectable debt is as accurate as possible to maximise income for the Council and other preceptors. - 6.12 As lockdown measures relaxed, hospitality businesses, a key sector for the local economy, were faced with a number of challenges.
-How they
+We continue to resource this area as we are keen to ensure that the collection fund and the collectable debt is as accurate as possible to maximise income for the Council and other preceptors. - 6.12 On a wider scale we are keen to jointly develop a package of measures to support the local economy, with a particular focus on town centres. - 6.13 We consider that in doing so, and by working in collaboration with stakeholders from the business community, we will have greater impact than if we work in isolation.

-- can open, comply with the social distancing restrictions and remain viable. - 6.13 With the Government's clear message being to support businesses coming out of lockdown, the Council recognised its important role in terms of Licensing alongside its role as landowner. - 6.14 For pubs, restaurants and cafes in particular a key factor was maximising the available floor space to trade from and businesses were actively encouraged to seek permission for extended (or new) street based seating areas (street cafes) outside premises. - 6.15 To support this a number of initiatives were implemented; - Webinars on the new national guidance for the retail and licensed sectors were attended by over 100 local businesses and very well received. - A quicker and easier procedure introduced to allow temporary changes to premises licences through minor variation applications - A simplified procedure for issuing licences to utilise our own land - Localities visits to major towns to show support for local business and monitor compliance
+- 6.14 In view of this and following informal consultation with our partners from Okehampton Town Council, Tavistock Town Council, Business Information Point (BIP), Business Improvement District (BID) and Tavistock Chamber of Trade, a comprehensive package of support has been developed, which subject to approval, covers, for example; - 'Town Centre Boost' Grants - Direct Business support eq advice, 'pop-up' business school - Streetscene improvements - Car Parking suspensions/changes - Re-opening of toilets during the peak summer period - 6.15 Associated with this, as lockdown measures have been relaxed, hospitality businesses, a key sector for the local economy, were faced with a number of challenges.
+How they can open, comply with the social distancing restrictions and remain viable. - 6.16 With the Government's clear message being to support businesses coming out of lockdown, the Council recognised its important role in terms of Licensing alongside its role as a landowner. - 6.17 For pubs, restaurants and cafes in particular a key factor was maximising the available floor space to trade from and businesses were actively encouraged to seek permission for extended (or new) street based seating areas (street cafes) outside premises. - 6.18 To support this a number of initiatives were implemented; - Webinars on the new national guidance for the retail and licensed sectors were attended by over 100 local businesses and very well received. - A quicker and easier procedure introduced to allow temporary changes to premises licences through minor variation applications - A simplified procedure for issuing licences to utilise our own land - Localities visits to major towns to show support for local business and monitor compliance